Circular House

 Social economy

-The paint used for the walls and ceilings, Circouleur, is an SSE structure because it works with people in professional reintegration for the sorting of paints to be recycled, and with an Esat with people with disabilities for the labeling of pots of paint.
+The paint used for the walls and ceilings, Circouleur, is an SSE structure because it works with people in professional reintegration to sort paints for recycling, and with people with disabilities, through an Esat, to labeling paint cans.

 Comfort